pyrocko/pyrocko/doc/source/library/examples/fdsn_download.rst

         displacement.append(restituted)

-    # scrutinize displacement traces
-    # Inspect using the snuffler
+    # Inspect waveforms using Snuffler
     trace.snuffle(displacement)

 StationXML data manipulation
 ----------------------------

-To manipulate `StationXML <http://www.fdsn.org/xml/station/>`_ data through Pryocko use the :py:mod:`pyrocko.fdsn.station` module.
-This exmaple will change the azimuth and dip values for channels whose codes are X, Y and Z, and set all channel instrument's input units to meters.
+To manipulate `StationXML <http://www.fdsn.org/xml/station/>`_ data through Pyrocko use the :py:mod:`pyrocko.fdsn.station` module.
+This example will change the azimuth and dip values for channels whose codes are X, Y and Z, and set all channel instrument's input units to meters.

 ::